jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ---
 author:
-- Lincoln Mullen
-subtitle: Doing DH Institute
-title: Spatial History
+- Jasim A Basheer
+subtitle: Thinking with Types
+title: Learning to learn ReasonML
 titlepage-note: |
-  This is a the note that goes on the title page.
-This talk is to be given at Doing DH.
+  Talk for JsFoo 2019
-institute: George Mason University
+institute: "@jasim_ab"
 fontsize: 17pt
 ...

 # Don't be afraid of telling lies; be afraid of failing to communicate the truth

-\note{}
+\note{
+  HELLO!
+}

 ---